adamkendis/ember-discography/README.md

 A discography CRUD web application written in Ember/Javascript.
 Store musical artists, albums, and songs.

+## Reference
+See the [wiki](https://github.com/adamkendis/ember-discography/wiki) for API reference.

 ## Prerequisites

 You will need the following things properly installed on your computer.